worksome/request-factories/README.md

 ## Usage

 First, let's create a new `RequestFactory`.
-A `RequestFactory` usually complements a `FormRequest` in your application.
+A `RequestFactory` usually complements a `FormRequest` in your application ([request factories work with standard requests too!](#using-factories-without-form-requests)).
 You can create a `RequestFactory` using the `make:request-factory` Artisan command:

 ```bash
 php artisan make:request-factory "App\Http\Requests\SignupRequest"